nveronicatran/understanding.archives/about.md

 <div class="bio">
 <h3>About the Website</h3>
 <p>
 designing.archives is a repository used to contextualise the master thesis project.
 The site is built entirely with open-source and free tools.
 The site uses Jekyll, an open-source, static-site generator, and is hosted on Github.
-It’s set in Cooper Hewitt typeface licensed under the SIL Open Font License.
+It is set in Cooper Hewitt typeface licensed under the SIL Open Font License.
 The design is from Jarret Fuller's <a href="https://github.com/jarrettfuller/Graphic-Design-Readings">Graphic Design Readings</a>.

 </p>